The first American Girl

 Caddie's father John was a skilled millwright when the countryside around Menomonie was being logged by Knapp, Stout Co., which became the largest lumbering company in the world.

-In Downsville, a restaurant occupies the 1857 Knapp, Stout company store, established the year the Woodhouse family arrived from Boston.
+In Downsville, restaurant occupies the 1857 Knapp, Stout company store, established the year the Woodhouse family arrived from Boston.

 Caddie's stomping grounds to the south is farmland now but still with an untamed face, due to the rolling topography and the path cut by the Red Cedar River, once the Menomonie.